Rc-W024/VitalSense2024/README.md

 | Pulse Repetition Period ($T_{frame}$) | 3 ms                                                                    |
 | Chirp Slope Time ($T_{m}$)            | 1.5 ms                                                                  |

+> [!NOTE]
+> The used non-commercial RADAR has been conceived, designed and built in our laboratory (CommSensLab-UPC) specifically for the intended applications.

 > [!Tip]
 > For the radar prototype details, please refer to the previous studies: [*EuJRS*](https://www.tandfonline.com/doi/abs/10.5721/EuJRS20164937), [*IEEE TAP*](https://ieeexplore.ieee.org/document/8586968).